median-man/Gif-Tastic-Gallery/README.md

 to retrieve the gif files.
 You must be connected to the internet in order for GifTastic to work.

+## To Do
+* fix giffery layout. figures should be inline block.

 ## Educational Purpose

 I'm building this app to learn about and gain experience with jQuery's AJAX features.
 This application is designed to satisfy the requirements of the 6th homework assignement for the [Coding Bootcamp at UCSD Extension](https://codingbootcamp.extension.ucsd.edu/).

 ## Links

 * [Source Code](https://github.com/median-man/GifTastic)
 * [Homework Instructions](http://ucsd.bootcampcontent.com/UCSD-Coding-Bootcamp/08-07-2017-UCSD-San-Diego-Class-Repositoy-FSF-FT/blob/master/homework/06-ajax/02-Homework/Instructions/homework.md) (login required)
 * [Giphy API](https://developers.giphy.com/)